-For commuters who live and work in Chatham-Kent, driving is the most popular mode of transportation.
+Driving is the most popular mode of transportation for commuters working and living in Chatham-Kent.
 Around 92.2% of commuters drive cars or trucks to work.
 And while it's the most popular form of transport, driving is not the most practical solution for everyone in the area.

-Chatham-Kent has excellent public transportation options for those who live in the city or the surrounding rural areas, meaning everyone can access the area's public transit lines.
+Chatham-Kent has excellent public transportation options for those who live in the city or nearby, meaning everyone can access the area's public transit lines.
 Chatham-Kent's most popular forms of public transportation are buses, shuttles, and rideshares.
-Chatham-Kent's primary source of public transit is Ride CK, which offers many different transportation options.
-Ride CK has many different urban and inter-urban bus routes that take riders to many stops in the area and larger cities, including Windsor and London.
+The municipality's primary source of public transit is Ride CK, which offers many transportation options, including urban and inter-urban bus routes that take riders to many stops in the area and larger cities, including Windsor and London.
 For those who prefer rideshares, Chatham-Kent has local taxi companies, including Kafafi Taxi, Tam's Taxi, and Courtesy Cab.

 Schools in Chatham-Kent

 Along with employment opportunities, one of the main factors a family considers before deciding on and planning a move is the area's educational opportunities.
-Chatham-Kent has many schooling options, from Pre-K to post-secondary school and everything in between.
-There are two anglophone and one francophone school boards in Chatham-Kent: Lambton Kent District School Board, headquartered in both Chatham and Sarnia; the St. Clair Catholic District School Board, headquartered in the beautiful Wallaceburg community; and the Conseil Scolaire Catholique Providence, known as CSC Providence.
+There are many schools in Chatham-Kent, from Pre-K to post-secondary school and everything in between.
+There are two anglophone and one francophone school boards in Chatham-Kent: Lambton Kent District School Board, headquartered in both Chatham and Sarnia; the St. Clair Catholic District School Board, headquartered in the beautiful municipality of Walllaceburg; and the Conseil Scolaire Catholique Providence, known as CSC Providence.

-The St. Clair Catholic School Board is a private school board that manages Catholic education in Lambton County, separate from Lambton Kent.
+The private St. Clair Catholic School Board manages Catholic education in Lambton County, separate from Lambton Kent.
 The Board operates 26 elementary and two high schools, providing a popular alternative for students looking for private, religion-based education.

 CSC Providence is a French-language Catholic school board for southwestern Ontario, Canada.
 It serves over 10,000 students, with 23 elementary and eight high schools.
 With these three central school districts, Chatham-Kent students have plenty of options when it comes to education.